Skip to content

 ax2 = ax.twiny()

-# horizontally on the secondary X-axis (ax2), requiring vertical separation for clarity.
+# secondary X-axis (ax2), requiring vertical separation for clarity.

 y_pos = range(len(data))